Milisa Manojlovich, Director

 July 2013 – June 2016

-Milisa Manojlovich, RN, PhD, CCRN, serves a three-year term as a director on the AACN Certification Corporation board from July 1, 2013 to June 30, 2016.
+Milisa Manojlovich, RN, PhD, CCRN, serves a three-year term as a director on the AACN Certification Corporation board from July 1, 2013, through June 30, 2016.

 Manojlovich is also a staff nurse in the University of Michigan Health System Critical Care Medical Unit.
-During her career, she has been a clinical nurse specialist or staff nurse in critical care units at University of Chicago; Providence Hospital, Southfield, Mich.; Detroit Medical Center; and St. Catherine Hospital, East Chicago, Ind.
+During her career, she has been a clinical nurse specialist or staff nurse in critical care units at University of Chicago; Providence Hospital in Southfield, Michigan; Detroit Medical Center; and St. Catherine Hospital in East Chicago, Indiana.